 - Xbox Series X and S storage expansion: Everything you need to know about the Seagate Storage Expansion Card

 However, the size of modern game installations has become a bit of a bugbear for many of us, taking up more and more of our consoles' storage each time we get a new one.
-Although the Xbox Series X will launch with a 1TB SSD, the Series S has just half that at 512GB, so you're likely to find it filling up crazy quickly.
+Although the Xbox Series X comes with a 1TB SSD, the Series S has just half that at 512GB, so you're likely to find it filling up crazy quickly.

 That's why we've gathered together some excellent external SSDs that you could pick up right now to make sure that your game collection doesn't have to get deleted in a moment of need.